LabVIEW-Open-Source/LV-MQTT-Broker/README.md

 # LV-MQTT-Broker
 Native LabVIEW MQTT Broker Server

+This project is an exercise in Test-Driven Development, which essentially means that the code is implemented gradually and verified through comprehensive unit tests.
+At any point in time, the features included in a particular release are fully functional.
+This also means that all releases have partial functionality.

+For a fully compliant MQTT broker, 141 requirements (as listed in the OASIS specification) need to be satisfied.
+Those requirements have been added as issues.
+The list of currently supported features is found by filtering the issues to show only the "closed" issues.

+For example, release 0.1 features a functional client and broker but does not support QoS>0, retain messages, duplicate flag, wills or support for session persistency.

+# Compliance

 This project is an implementation of the MQTT 3.1.1 Oasis Standard as defined here:

 >[mqtt-v3.1.1]
 >
 >MQTT Version 3.1.1.
 Edited by Andrew Banks and Rahul Gupta.
 29 October 2014.
 OASIS Standard. http://docs.oasis->open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html.
 Latest version: http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt->v3.1.1.html.

+For those interested, MQTT 5.0 was released in March 2019 and will be tackled by this project when the broker is mature enough for production deployments.

+# Contribution to the project

 It is an all-LabVIEW MQTT broker.
 The project includes a subset for a MQTT Client, as this is useful for testing the server implementation.
 All normative requirements are being listed in this project as issues to solve in order to have a fully compliant MQTT broker.

 To contribute to this project, you must:
 - Sign the contributor agreement and agree that your contribution will be licensed under "The Unlicense" and attribution will be in the name of "LabVIEW Open Source Project".
-As a co-author, your contribution will be recognized through the commit logs made on this repository.
+As a co-author, your contribution will be recognized through the commit logs made on this repository and in your personal Github activity report.
 - Use LabVIEW 2013 SP1 for source code
 - Dependencies have to be compatible with "The Unlicense" licensing requirements.
 If in doubt, please ask.
 - Use the [MQTT-x.x.x-y] format in any commit that addresses a particular requirement whether it relates to bug, question or conformance to the said requirement.